Krabatz/shelltools/README.md

 Useful shell scripts for developers.

-## Project Cd, Clean, Build, Test, Run, Stop
+## Project Cd, Clean, Build, Tests, Run, Stop

 The scripts pcd.sh, pclean.sh, pbuild.sh, prun.sh and pstop.sh are shortcuts on commandline in order to change dir to a certain project and clean, build, run or stop a certain project.
 For each project the commands are individully configurable.
 It has already some default configuration for Maven, Gradle, npm and Vagrant which can be overwritten.
 The 'p' in pcd stands for 'project'.